kevinbowen777/odin-project/foundations/05_css_foundations/05_foundations_css_foundations.md

 that match the last selector to be selected if they also have an ancestor (parent, grandparent, etc.) that matches the previous selector.

-So something like `.ancestor .child` would select and element with the class `child` if it has an ancestor with the class `.ancestor`.
+So something like `.ancestor .child` would select an element with the class `child` if it has an ancestor with the class `.ancestor`.
 Another way to think of it is `child` will only be selected if it is nested inside of `ancestor`, no matter how deep.
 Take a quick look at the example below and see if you can tell